Disaster

 practices, as well as consideration of the health, well-being, human

 rights, human development and security of citizens.
-The Jamaica

 government amended the Dangerous Drugs Act last year to give tickets for